Thinkmill/emery/README.md

 }
 ```

-With a runtime error the could look something like:
+With a runtime error that could look something like:

 > The 'index' argument must be a non-negative integer.